NorthernMechatronics/ArduinoCore-nm180100/doc/NM180100EVB_User_Guide.md

-# NM180100EVB Setup Guide for Arduino IDE
+# NM180100 Development Platform Setup Guide for Arduino IDE

-This guide will walk you through how to get up and running with the NM180100EVB in the Arduino IDE.
+This guide will walk you through how to get up and running with the NM180100 Boards in the Arduino IDE.

 ## Requirements

 ### Hardware

-- NM180100EVB
+- NM180100EVB or NM180410
 - A USB to micro-USB cable to connect the board
 - A Linux or Windows machine